frankieakam/boddy/README.md

 # Contribution
 Feel free to fork the repository, create issues, ask for collaboration on projects or submit pull requests to enhance the project.

-# Enjoy calculating with precision using the BODMAS Calculator! 🚀
+# Enjoy calculating with precision using the BODDY - your math buddy! 🚀